jimmysmits/CloudNotes/Preparation-Exam.md

 ```

-🗒️: For local state, Terraform stores the workspace states in a directory called `terraform.tfstate.d`.
+> **Note** For local state, Terraform stores the workspace states in a directory called `terraform.tfstate.d`.
 This directory should be treated similarly to local-only `terraform.tfstate`

-🗒️: Terraform Cloud and Terraform CLI both have features called "workspaces," but they're slightly different.
+> **Note** Terraform Cloud and Terraform CLI both have features called "workspaces," but they're slightly different.
 CLI workspaces are alternate state files in the same working directory; they're a convenience feature for using one configuration to manage multiple similar groups of resources.

 #### terraform workspace new